This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Significant differences between the two groups were also found in mental health, concentration, social functioning, vitality, fatigue and overall quality of life, with the ashwagandha group displaying greater clinical benefits.

 In addition to these positive findings, researchers indicated that no serious adverse effects occurred in either group.
-A major ashwagandha benefit is that there are no or minimal adverse reactions when taking it.
+One of the major ashwagandha benefits is that there are no or minimal adverse reactions when taking it.

 Conversely, antidepressant and anti-anxiety medications may cause drowsiness, insomnia, loss of sexual desire and increased appetite, among other negative effects.

 Not only does ashwagandha benefit people who deal with anxiety and chronic stress, but it can also be helpful for people who experience signs of depression.
-The herb improves resistance toward stress, and studies show that it thereby improves people’s self-assessed quality of life.
+The herb has been shown to improve resistance toward stress, and studies have found that it thereby improves people’s self-assessed quality of life.

 Ashwagandha has been evaluated for its anti-diabetic effects, which are possible because of the presence of phenolic compounds, including flavonoids.
-Research shows that flavonoids possess hypoglycemic activities, and a study involving rodents concluded that both ashwagandha root and leaf extracts helped achieve normal blood sugar levels in diabetic rats.
+Research has shown that flavonoids possess hypoglycemic activities, and a study involving rodents concluded that both ashwagandha root and leaf extracts helped achieve normal blood sugar levels in diabetic rats.

-An animal study published in Reports of Biochemistry and Molecular Biology found that when ashwagandha was given to fructose-fed rats, it inhibited the fructose-induced increases in glucose, insulin resistance and inflammation.
+An animal study published in Reports of Biochemistry and Molecular Biology also found that when this herb was given to fructose-fed rats, it inhibited the fructose-induced increases in glucose, insulin resistance and inflammation.

 Research suggests that ashwagandha has promising anti-tumor effects, can help reduce tumor cell growth and may work to prevent cancer cells from growing.